 Leaders who are training or coaching can make the process more powerful by using a similar tool for feedback after walkthroughs or other observations.
 This tool may also be utilized by a growth-partner, another teacher who teams with a colleague to observe and offer feedback.

 During post-observation conversations, leaders and peers will discuss similarities and differences in the teacher’s self-reflection from their recording, and the observer’s reflection from the walkthrough.
 They will also want to talk about any other elements that may be affecting instruction as well as any changes needed in the teacher’s goals.
 Using the tool below will help focus the conversations.

 Ideally this process will be repeated multiple times during the year.
 Teachers will record themselves and self-reflect.
 Leaders who are training or coaching and/or professional partners will perform walkthroughs or other observations and offer feedback.

 At the end of the year, teachers will gather the feedback and reflect on the growth during the year and its impact on instruction and student success.
 They will begin the process of choosing goals for the following year.

 Yearly Summary Reflection

-During the course of these articles, I have mentioned the importance of supporting teachers in accomplishing their goals when they need assistance in achieving mastery.
+During the course of these articles, I have mentioned the importance of training by supporting teachers in accomplishing their goals when they need assistance in achieving mastery.
 Hopefully, the strategies and tools provided help to cultivate productive partnerships that positively impacts student achievement.

 Special thanks to Janeal Maxfield and Cristina Charney from North Thurston Public Schools and to Kirsten Danisavich from Worcester County Public Schools for their contributions to the tools in this blog.
 Thank you to Dr. Tammy Heflebower, contributing author to Becoming a Reflective Teacher, for helping to confirm and clarify my thoughts about supporting teacher growth.